ALAN (AJ) AITKEN

 Alan is well known and respected in the legal fraternity and insurance industry throughout Hawke's Bay and has excellent relationships throughout New Zealand.

-"If an organisation has been punctilious in its process and found, through objective means, that the employee's further employment is detrimental the the organisation's further success, the dismissal will have been justified" (HRNZ)
+"If an organisation has been punctilious in its process and found, through objective means, that the employee's further employment is detrimental to the organisation's further success, the dismissal will have been justified" (HRINZ)